-In relation to the independent audit for the year ended 30 June 2021, to the best of my knowledge and belief there have been:
+In relation to the independent audit for the year ended 30 June 2022, to the best of my knowledge and belief there have been:

-- No contraventions of the auditor independence requirements of the Corporations Act 2001; - (ii) No contraventions of APES 110 Code of Ethics for Professional Accountants (including Independence Standards).
+- (i) No contraventions of the auditor independence requirements of the Corporations Act 2001; and - (ii) No contraventions of APES 110 Code of Ethics for Professional Accountants (including Independence Standards).

-This declaration is in respect of Blue Energy Limited and the entities it controlled entities during the
+This declaration is in respect of Blue Energy Limited and the entities it controlled during the year.

-Pitcher Partners
+Pitcher Partners PITCHER PARTNERS

-JAŚON EVANS

-Partner
+JÁSON EVANS Partner

-Brisbane, Queensland 29 September 2021
+Brisbane, Queensland 13 September 2022